kojix2/memo.cr/SECURITY.md

 Additionally, exposing the database path reveals local filesystem structure and can aid targeted attacks.

-### 5) HTML Injection / XSS Footguns in the UI (Low–Medium)
+### 5) HTML Injection / XSS Footguns in the UI (Low)

-The notes list and note content are escaped when rendered, which reduces classic stored XSS risk.
+The notes list and note content are escaped when rendered server-side, which reduces classic stored XSS risk.

-However, UI code that inserts strings into `innerHTML` can become a future XSS risk if any of the inserted values become attacker-controlled (directly or indirectly).
-Even “local-only” values can become attacker-controlled through:

-- Environment variables affecting paths.
-- Unexpected error messages.
-- Future feature additions.
+Client-side DOM updates use `textContent` exclusively — no `innerHTML` is currently used in the UI.
+This significantly reduces the XSS attack surface.
+Future contributions should continue to avoid `innerHTML` for any user-controlled or server-provided strings.

 ### 6) Local Data-at-Rest Protection (Medium)